patmanrob/water-feature/README.md

 It's just a water feature but I an working to make it as unnecessarily complicated as possible, in a style similar to both Heath-Robinson and Goldberg.

+## Phase 0
+Before starting on this project I had already constructed a water feature.
+It had no control other than plugging the pump in.

 ## Phase 1
 The first phase was to **control the power of the pump via a relay** using a Raspberry Pi.